Arya390akku/Avalanche-Mod2-Frontend/README.md

 - Ensure you have Node.js and npm installed on your machine before proceeding.
 - Make sure you have the MetaMask extension installed in your browser for Ethereum wallet interaction.

+---

+In the README, replace `./path/to/your/interface-image.png` with the actual path to your interface image within the project directory.
+This README should give clear instructions and overview of your smart contract project, along with how to include your interface image.